-After 16 years of working in behavioral health and related fields where the admission is not closed online but in the real world, I have identified some of the most common factors undermining conversion rates of qualified inquiries.
+After 20-plus years of working in behavioral health and related fields where the admission is not closed online but in the real world, I have identified some of the most common factors undermining conversion rates of qualified inquiries.
 Rarely do organizations address the deficiencies that so often serve as leakage points in the conversion funnel.
 In some cases it’s not just a leak, but a flood.
 Here are five of the most common reasons you might not be getting as many admissions as you would expect.

 - Your admissions person is doing just about everything but answering live calls and responding to contact forms.
 In almost every admissions office you find the very people tasked with handling inquiries doing so many tasks other than this primary task, that the primary task cannot be handled effectively.
 This is critical: the most important job of your admissions office is responding as quickly as possible to potential customers.
 This means answering calls live, especially during business hours.
 And it means responding to contact forms within five minutes of receipt during business hours (and after hours if you can).
 Calls that go to voicemail and emails that sit in inboxes become cold very quickly.
 Some studies have shown conversion rates on contact forms drop by as much as 500% within a few minutes.
 People searching online usually move on to search for other providers if they can’t get a live person on the phone.
 The Internet consumer may fill out four or five contact forms in a short period of time.
 If you get to them first, you have a decided advantage.
 If your contact forms are sitting for hours, you are definitely losing admissions.

 - You are missing calls and slow to respond to forms, and instead of staffing properly you simply ask your Internet marketing team to “get more leads and calls.”
 This is one of the more wasteful practices.
 If you see conversion rates dropping but nothing has changed dramatically with your marketing, you need to take a serious look at any deficiencies in inquiry handling.
 This is not finger pointing.
 This is an honest assessment of your admissions team.
-Are they staffing during the right times of day?
+Are they staffed during the right times of day?
 Are they slowed down by clunky systems?
 If your Internet team increases inquiries consistently over time but your admissions numbers remain the same, maybe the answer isn’t more leads.
-Spending more money on more leads without spending money on converting the leads you already have can really inflate your cost per acquisition.
+Spending more money on more leads without spending money on converting the leads you already have can dramatically inflate your cost per acquisition.

 - You aren’t investing in training and QA processes in your call center or admissions office.
 If you aren’t listening to calls regularly and using these to improve the many variables that impact closing, you are losing customers.
 Building rapport and doing appropriate clinical assessments impact conversions dramatically.
 How often is an admissions person getting pulled into an impromptu therapy session with a caller who has no intention of going into treatment?
 Are they missing other calls while doing this?
-Do you communicate effectively with customers who are negotiating the sometimes complex and frustrating benefits approval process?
+Do you communicate effectively with customers who are negotiating the sometimes complex and frustrating verification-of-benefits process?
 Are your advisors sensitive to those right-moments when a caller is ready to take the next step?
 If the caller isn’t ready to go to treatment, is your admissions person setting up a future follow up so this call will be more effective in a week or two?
 Are you giving them the tools they need to be efficient and organized?
 Again, if you are working off Excel spreadsheets, you can’t possibly run an efficient admissions team.

 There are many other factors that can undermine your conversion rate, from understaffing your admissions office to creating individual incentive plans that sabotage team cohesion.
 What’s important to remember is that if you don’t have admissions, you have no business.
 For this reason alone, the processes you put in place for handling inquiries should be your top priority.